shizzz477/msploitego/README.md

 msploitego leverages the data gathered in a Metasploit database by enumerating and creating specific entities for services.
 Services like samba, smtp, snmp, http have transforms to enumerate even further.
 Entities can either be loaded from a Metasploit XML file or taken directly from the Postgres msf database

+**I am open to hearing suggestions for new transforms and enhancements!!!**

 Requirements
 ============
 - Python 2.7